atomhax/Evil-is-Good/README.md

 ### Development
 > Is Development still continuing?

-Development has been halted until I have time.
-I will be accepting pull requests and contributions in the meantime, if they do anything positive at all.
-Development on this project will return shortly.
+Yes!
+Development is open and I am actively working on this project.
+Possibly as we speak!

 ### Goals